lorensen/VTKExamples/src/VTKBook/03Chapter3.md

 ## Rasterization

-At this point in the text we have described how to represent graphics data using rendering primi-tives, and we have described how to represent images using raster display devices.
+At this point in the text we have described how to represent graphics data using rendering primitives, and we have described how to represent images using raster display devices.
 The question remains, how do we convert graphics primitives into a raster image?
 This is the topic we address in this section.
-Although a thorough treatise on this topic is beyon1d the scope of this text, we will do our best to provide a high-level overview.
+Although a thorough treatise on this topic is beyond the scope of this text, we will do our best to provide a high-level overview.

 <figure id="Figure 3-20">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure3-20.png?raw=true" width="640" alt="Figure 3-20">